antonioganea/compound/README.md

 ## How do I test it?
 This build comes packed with a simple game called __Virus Invaders__.

-You have to download the server and client ( we will put a link here ).
+You have to download the server and client ( available [here](http://www.compoundgame.com) ).
 Then :
 - Start the server
 - Start client 1, open the debugging console by pressing BACKTICK and type : connect("127.0.0.1") and hit Enter
 - Do the same thing with a second client. ( Eventually you can put a different ip there if you actually want to test it on different computers )